Updated: Jan 14

-The baby food aisle is well-stocked with all kinds of jars and pouches, but you can save a lot of waste, not to mention time and money, with just a couple baby food tricks.
+The baby food aisle is well-stocked with all kinds of jars and pouches, but you can save a lot of waste, not to mention time and money, with just a little know how.

-First, no matter how cute the packaging, jarred baby food is nothing more than mushed up food.
+First, and this is important: no matter how cute the packaging, jarred baby food is nothing more than mushed up food.
 The same food we eat ourselves daily.
 So, if you’re looking for baby food, look no further than your own fridge and counter.

 You can buy a special baby food blender, but I have found an immersion blender and a small Pyrex container work great.
 Simply spoon out enough of your cooked meal into the dish, wizz the immersion blender until the consistency is baby-safe (you may need to add some water or milk), and PRESTO!
 You have just made baby food!
 You can feed baby straight from the glass container and store what’s leftover in the fridge for the next day.

 It can be fun to steam veggies or fruits slightly and experiment with different combinations like “apple pear banana cinnamon”, but when you’re tired at the end of a long day, the easiest thing to do is just blend up dinner.
 Then baby gets to share in the family feast too, plus he or she will start to get used to herbs, spices, and other flavors you use in your home.